-To meet the standard your child will be learning to:
+To meet this level your child will be learning to:

-- □ work with numbers up to 1,000 - □ use their knowledge of 2, 3, 4, 5 and 10 times tables to solve problems - ☐ find fractions of sets, shapes and quantities - ☐ make and continue patterns and explain the rule for the pattern - □ sort objects and describe how they have been grouped (eg shape and size) - $\Box$ choose how you can best measure length, area, volume, capacity, weight, temperature and time. - ☐ use simple maps to show position and direction - ☐ talk about events that will or will not happen - ☐ make up questions to investigate then graph and discuss their findings.
+- work with numbers up to 1,000 - Use their knowledge of 2, 3, 4, 5 and 10 times tables to solve problems - find fractions of sets, shapes and quantities - make and continue patterns and explain the rule for the pattern - sort objects and describe how they have been grouped (eg shape and size) - choose how you can best measure length, area, volume, capacity, weight, temperature and time - use simple maps to show position and direction - talk about events that will or will not happen - make up questions to investigate then graph and discuss their findings.

-This is a small part of the skills and knowledge your child is learning in order to meet this standard.
-Talk to the teacher for more information about your child's learning.
+This is a small part of the skills and knowledge your child is learning in order to meet curriculum expectation.

-Focus on number

-During year 4, 60-80 per cent of mathematics teaching time will focus on number learning.
+Focus on number - During year 4, 60-80 per cent of mathematics teaching time will focus on number learning.